forta-network/docs/docs/matic.md

 # Acquiring Polygon MATIC

 As of October 18th 2021, Forta smart contracts (including the Agent Registry) have been moved to Polygon, a blockchain scaling solution that enables faster and cheaper transactions.
 You will need [MATIC](https://coinmarketcap.com/currencies/polygon/) tokens in order to pay gas fees on Polygon when deploying your agent.
 This guide will walk you through converting your ETH (on Ethereum mainnet) to MATIC (on Polygon mainnet).
-If you already have MATIC tokens on Ethereum mainnet, you can transfer them over to Polygon using the bridge in step 3.
 To learn more about Polygon, visit their [website](https://polygon.technology/).

+**If you already have MATIC tokens on Ethereum mainnet, you can transfer them over to Polygon using the bridge in step 3.**

 ## 1. Import your keyfile into Metamask